-- Shoot with Confidence Using Built-in Video Stabilization
+- Shoot with Confidence Using in-App Video Stabilization

 The Vuze XR is an interesting 360 degree camera.
 Not only does the Vuze XR take 360-degree photos and video in VR, but its two cameras can pop out.
 This means that you can take 180-degree stereoscopic images and video too.

 If you’ve ever used a VR headset, these types of images add a real depth.
 We liked the simplicity of the Vuze XR’s mechanism — a press of a button causes the two cameras to open.
 As well, the camera has a sturdy build and feels durable.
 We also liked the lollipop-like design of the camera.
 Its built-in handle makes it a cinch to use and carry around.